astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 Step  50, loss: 0.097
 ```

 The main problem with DP approach is that during the backward pass all the gradients must be transferred to the all other devices.
-For example, with $\mathbf{W}_1 \in \mathbb{R}^{d \times h}$ weight matrix in float32 the number of $32 \cdot d \cdot h$ bits have to be sent between each pair of devices.
+For example, with $\mathbf{W}_1 \in \mathbb{R}^{d \times h}$ weight matrix in float32 $32 \cdot d \cdot h$ bits need to be sent between each pair of devices.
 The same amount is needed for $\mathbf{W}_2$.
 If we work in a multi-node setup with $v$ GBit/s of network card bandwidth, we'll need

 $$t = \frac{64 \cdot d \cdot h}{v \cdot 1024^3}$$

 seconds to send the gradients for FFN layer from one node to another (plus an additional overhead $\delta t$ that is neglected here).
 Given the substantial amount of data communication required in DP, a fast connection (interconnect) between computing devices is necessary.
 While DP may work for TPU device networks scaling up to pod levels, modern GPUs predominantly have fast interconnectivity only within a group of 8 devices hosted on the same system.
 Inter-GPU communication is considerably slower across separate hosts.

 There is an example: imagine that we use data parallelism for LLM pretraining and we need to give a rough estimation of the time required for backward calculations.
-In GPT-3 the embedding size $d$ is 12⋅1024 with hidden size $h=4d$.
+In GPT-3 the embedding size $d$ is $12 \cdot 1024$ with hidden size $h=4d$.
 [Microsoft built a supercomputer exclusively for OpenAI](https://news.microsoft.com/source/features/innovation/openai-azure-supercomputer/) with 10,000 GPUs and 400 GBit/s of network connectivity between nodes.
 Plugging in these numbers we get

 $$ t = \frac{64 \cdot 4 \cdot 12^2 \cdot 1024^2}{400 \cdot 1024^3} = 90\mbox{ms}$$